5 Key Financial Statements: Understanding Your Business's Health

 The notes to the financial statements offer extra context and clarifications to help understand the financial reports.
 These notes typically include:

-• Whether the statements are prepared on a cash or accrual basis
+• Basis of Accounting: Whether the financial statements are prepared on a cash basis or an accrual basis, and the specific accounting standards followed (e.g., IFRS, GAAP).

 How Financial Statements Work